 We believe our structure will make us an attractive business combination partner to target businesses.
 As an existing public company, we offer a target business an alternative to the traditional initial public offering through a merger or other business combination with us.
-In a business combination transaction with us, the owners of the target business may, for example, exchange their shares of stock, shares or other equity interests in the target business for our Class A ordinary shares (or shares of a new holding company) or for a combination of our Class A ordinary shares and cash, allowing us to tailor the consideration to the specific needs of the sellers.
-We believe target businesses will find this method a more expeditious and cost effective method to becoming a public company than the typical initial public offering.
+In a business combination transaction with us, the owners of the target business may, for example, exchange their shares of stock, shares or other equity interests in the target business for our Class A ordinary shares (or shares of a new holding company) or for a combination of our Class A ordinary shares (at a more expeditious and cost effective method to becoming a public company than the typical initial public offering.
 The typical initial public offering process takes a significantly longer period of time than the typical business combination transaction process, and there are significant expenses in the initial public offering process, including underwriting discounts and commissions, that may not be present to the same extent in connection with a business combination with us.